 Stanislaw Lem was never very happy with either his book or the movie.
 It was his first book, and he felt he was forced to bend some of the ideas to fit a specifically communist perspective.
 This is truer still of the movie, but the proselytizing is mild compared to many other films of the time (both east and west).
 It is no small irony that this tale of brotherly love and international friendship was made a year before the wall was built, sealing off East Berlin from the west for the next twenty-eight years.

 The technical crew for this film consisted of the best that DEFA had to offer.
 The special effects supervisor was Ernst Kunstmann, who had done special effects for Fritz Lang’s Metropolis.
 The cinematographer was Joachim Hasler, who would later go on to become a successful director in his own right, mostly famously for the East German “Beach Party” movie, Hot Summer.
 And the editing was by Lena Neumann, who had gotten her start as an editor during the Third Reich and was, at that point, the most experienced editor in East Germany,

-The director, Kurt Maetzig, had already made a name for himself with films such as Council of the Gods, Marriage in the Shadows, Die Buntkarierten, and the Ernst Thälmann films.
+The director, Kurt Maetzig, had already made a name for himself with films such as Council of the Gods, Marriage in the Shadows, Girls in Gingham, and the Ernst Thälmann films.
 At that point, he was the most respected filmmaker in East Germany.
 Maetzig got his start as a film technician during the Third Reich, but lost his work privileges after the Nuremberg Laws were enacted (his mother was Jewish).
 During WWII, he joined the banned Communist Party, and didn’t return to Berlin until after the war.
 In October of 1945, he co-founded Filmaktiv—a group dedicated to reinventing and reviving the German film industry.
 This eventually led to the founding of DEFA.
 Maetzig retired from filmmaking in 1976.
-He turned 100 in January of 2011.
+He died at the age of 101 in 2012.